Your Private GP and Sexual Health Clinic in Canary Wharf

 Condoms

-- Remember to use lots of water-based lubricant (oil based lubricants will damage latex condoms)
+- Remember to use lots of water-based lubricants (oil based lubricants will damage latex condoms)

 - Provided the condom is put on correctly, stays on throughout the sex, and doesn’t break, it should protect you against HIV, hepatitis, syphilis, gonorrhoea,mycoplasma and chlamydia